• Skip to primary navigation

 Close-up overhead view of a bowl of Thai Noodle Salad with Coconut-Lime Dressing with chopsticks on a grey background.

-Why You Should Always Keep Coleslaw Mix on Hand
+Why You Should Keep Coleslaw Mix on Hand

 This recipe is made using prepared coleslaw mix, which cuts down on prep time.
 If you’re a fan of fresh salads that can be tossed together in a flash, you should always keep your fridge stocked with ready-to-eat coleslaw mix.